-Andy is a mixed Euro/Omushkego Cree multi-disciplinary artist and designer.
+Andy Moro is a multi-disciplinary artist.

 His practice began in studio visual arts, foundry-based sculpture, blown glass, large-scale public installation and pyrotechnics.
 His non-academic training includes work in automobile assembly, film graphics, rostrum animation (16 & 35mm) print graphics, darkroom and digital photography, 3d display technology, construction and installation, set construction, projection, set, lighting, sound and property design.